Geography Playlist

 Fronts

 Fronts are transitional zones between contrasting air masses, critical in shaping global weather.
-They form due to differences in temperature, pressure, and humidity.
-Fronts influence precipitation, storms, and mid-latitude cyclones, making them vital for weather forecasting.
+They form due to differences in temperature , pressure , and humidity .
+Fronts influence precipitation, storms, and the lifecycle of mid-latitude cyclones , making them vital for weather forecasting.

 Fronts are transitional zones between contrasting air masses, critical in shaping global weather.
-They form due to differences in temperature, pressure, and humidity.
-Fronts influence precipitation, storms, and mid-latitude cyclones, making them vital for weather forecasting.
+They form due to differences in temperature , pressure , and humidity .
+Fronts influence precipitation, storms, and the lifecycle of mid-latitude cyclones , making them vital for weather forecasting.

 Types of Fronts and Associated Weather